The Jewish Object: Applied Arts Collection

 Research

 We also conduct research on the work of German-Jewish artists who were forced to emigrate from Germany.
-For instance, David Heinz Gumbel, Ludwig Yehudah Wolpert, Victor Ries, Eva Samuel and Hedwig Grossmann went to Palestine and, later, to Israel, while others, such as Hermann Gurfinkel/Garfield, emigrated to the United States.
-Conversely, we are also interested in the works of Israeli artists who have moved to Berlin in large numbers.
+David Heinz Gumbel, Ludwig Yehudah Wolpert, Victor Ries, Eva Samuel, and Hedwig Grossmann ended up in the British Mandate of Palestine (which became the State of Israel in 1948).

-Michal Friedlander, Curator of Judaica and Applied Arts, on her research on forgotten ceramists; Jewish Museum Berlin
+Michal Friedlander, Curator of Judaica and Applied Arts, on her research on forgotten ceramicists; Jewish Museum Berlin

 Contact